Happy St. Patrick’s Day! Time to don green clothes and lots of shamrocks and celebrate this fun Irish holiday.

 But you know where they do live?????
 HERE AT CAMP FOLEY!
 We would never want to banish them from camp, and in fact we love them!
 They are a favorite among campers and have been a staple of camp for over 20 years!

-According to some of our snake expert counselors from 2019 Ace and Ryan, one of our most popular snakes is a Hognose snake, named “Hoggy”.
-She’s old enough to vote, clocking in at 19 years old.
+According to some of our nature instructors, one of our most popular snakes is a Hognose snake, named “Hoggy”.
+She’s old enough to vote, clocking in at 21 years old.
 She uses her upturned nose to dig and burrow in her cage.
 Her scales mimic that of a rattlesnake and sometimes she will “rattle” trying to pretend to be a much more dangerous snake.

-Our two nature instructors also say our gentlest snake is a black rat snake named Lucy.
-As you can see from her pictures she isn’t black though!
+And we are here to give one last goodbye to our gentlest snake.
+She was a black rat snake named Lucy.
+Lucy passed away in 2020.
+As you can see from her pictures she wasn’t black though!
 She is something called “leucistic”, a condition in which there is partial loss of pigmentation in an animal causing white scales or fur.
 This is similar to an albino animal except leucistic animals do not have red eyes.
-Lucy loves to climb all over campers and be held.
+Lucy loved to climb all over campers and be held.

 Check out some pics of our campers with the camp snakes.
 And from everybody here at Camp Foley… HAPPY ST. PATRICK’S DAY!